Green building to China

 China is one of the world’s largest economies and the second largest energy consumer.
 Building-related energy consumption accounts for 30 per cent of the country’s total energy use.
 This figure rises to 40 per cent if manufacture and transport of building materials is considered.
 Half of the world’s buildings constructed between now and 2020 are expected to be in China.
 It is believed that if nothing is done to check the energy situation, building-related energy consumption in China will double by 2020.

-Green building has been given great importance in both China’s 11th Five-Year-Plan and its medium and long-term plan for science and technology development.
-The 12th Five-Year-Plan will be from 2011-2015.
+Green building was first highlighted as a priority sector in both China’s 11th Five-Year-Plan and its medium and long-term plan for science and technology development.
+The 12th Five-Year-Plan demonstrated further support to this sector with activities and programs from 2011-2015.

-Many local governments have set up green building regulations in line with the national policies, in majority of the first tier cities, energy saving guidelines are set for all new buildings at design stage.
+Many local governments have set up green building regulations in line with national policies.
+In most first-tier cities, energy saving guidelines are set for all new buildings at the design stage.

 Some outcomes of this elevated emphasis include: